Published on Sep 16, 2022

-Your children are looking to you for supervision.
+Your children take you as their role model and are looking to you for supervision.
 If they see you overwhelmed, they are likely to mirror that same sentiment.
 Radiate a positive attitude yourself, if you want your kids to reciprocate with an overall positive mood.

-The thing kids care most about is love and trust and care.
-Show them love and they feel happy and content.
+The thing kids care most about is love and trust and care hence show them love and they feel happy and content.
 Your number one superiority as being a parent is to show your children your affection for them.
 Every situation is not the same and even during the hard times when your mood is off you should not get angry at your kids.

 By finding time to exercise regularly, maintaining a healthy diet, and finding balance in your life, you can help to reduce stress.
-Even if you are stressed, be sure to assure your kids that they are not the cause.
+Even if you are stressed, be sure to assure your kids that they are not as stressed as you.

 Raising kids by yourself can be stressful.
-Single parents can be emotionally and physically drained by trying to stay afloat amongst all of the chaos.
+Single mothers can be emotionally and physically drained by trying to stay afloat amongst all of the chaos in comparison to single fathers.
 If you learn to manage single-parenthood effectively, you can drastically minimize the stress in your life.